-Can I email the file(s) to you or do you prefer a CD-ROM?
+Can I email the file(s) to you or do you prefer a CD-ROM or Flash Drive?

 It depends.
-If you have the time, send everything on disk.
+If you have the time, send everything on CD or flash drive.
 If you are short on time and want to try e-mail, be sure to see our Sending Files to Action Printing Center section of our site.

 There are dozens of graphics file formats but only two -- EPS and TIFF are the standards for commercial high resolution printing.
 Beyond file type other graphics issues that can jeopardize your printing project are color, compression, complexity, and completely missing images.